-Right in the start of 2017, the newest form of visa, E-Visa (Electronic Visa) is expected to launch officially in Vietnam.
-E-visa promises even more effectiveness and convenience for travelers when applying for a Vietnam visa.
+Right at the start of 2017, the newest form of visa, E-Visa (Electronic Visa) is expected to launch officially in Vietnam.
+E-visa promises even more effectiveness and convenience for travellers when applying for a Vietnam visa.

-Now with E-visa, you don’t have to apply through any agent to get the approval.
-With this evolution, travelers are able to apply, pay fee and receive visa directly from Vietnamese authority through an online portal site (https://visa.mofa.gov.vn).
+Now with E-visa, you don’t have to apply through an agent to get the approval.
+With this evolution, travellers are able to apply, pay a fee and receive visa directly from Vietnamese authority through an online portal site (https://visa.mofa.gov.vn).
 E-visa is expected to make the entry into Vietnam even easier and less costly.

 - The printed visa.

 - Your travel/business schedule in Vietnam.

 - A copy of invitation letter for the purpose of visit*